 2020 Tax Guide: IRS Changes Caused by Coronavirus

-Due to the recent COVID-19 pandemic, the 2020 tax-filing season is affected significantly.
+Due to the recent COVID-19 pandemic, the 2020 tax-filing season was affected significantly.

-The IRS is still accepting tax returns, tax payments and sending refunds, despite having to reduce operations.
+The IRS is still accepting amended 2020 tax returns, tax payments and sending refunds, despite having to reduce operations.

 Here’s what has changed and where deadlines currently stand.